vvvasu/raspifire/2023-03-02-raspberry-pi-firewall.md

 ## Why Raspberry Pi?

 The Raspberry Pi 3 B+ mini-computer can be used as the hardware component for this solution.
 It has the necessary features to build the IPFire firewall.
 Powered by a Broadcom BCM2837B0 processor with an ARMv8 64-bit 1.4 GHz system on a chip, it has 1 GB of LPDDR2 SDRAM and two network interfaces: 2.4GHz IEEE 802.11.b/g/n/ac Wireless LAN with Bluetooth 4.0 and a Gigabit Ethernet over USB 2.0 with a maximum throughput of 300 Mbps.
-It consumes low power, requiring only a 5V/2.5A power input, and supports Power over Ethernet (PoE).
+It consumes low power, requires only a 5V/2.5A power input, and supports Power over Ethernet (PoE).

 Raspberry Pi is a multipurpose, low-cost, and advanced mini-computer, small in size like a credit card.
 It supports Linux-based operating systems.
 IPFire has been developed on Linux since version 2.
 It requires only a 1GHz CPU, 512MB RAM, and 4GB of memory storage.
 As a firewall needs inbound and outbound network interfaces, the Raspberry Pi provides that via wireless LAN and Gigabit Ethernet over USB 2.0.